Introduction

 Buffett nailed it, but he left out the best part: chart patterns are your cheat code to figuring out who's who in that equation.

-The Psychology Behind Chart Patterns
+The Psychology Behind The Scenes

 Ever wonder why you keep falling for the same tricks?
 It's because your brain's wired that way.
 Chart patterns are just your lizard brain on full display, magnified by millions of other traders doing the exact same dance.
 You see a double top forming, and suddenly you're transported back to that time you got burned on a failed breakout.
 Your palms sweat, your heart races, and boom - you've pulled the trigger on a trade before your rational mind can catch up.
 Congratulations, you've just become another data point in the grand experiment of market psychology.